Five Days of CI with ColdFusion and Bitbucket Pipelines

 What do I need for this course?

-(I use the Bitbucket free plan, you can sign up by going to bitbucket.org/account/signup/)
+(I use the Bitbucket free plan, you can sign up by going to bitbucket.org/account/signup/) - You need to know basic Git - how to commit, branch, and push code.

 (Don’t know Git?
-Get started with #0 Git Tutorial | What Is Git?)
+Get started with #0 Git Tutorial | What Is Git?) - A basic knowledge of Docker concepts would be helpful but not necessary.

 (Don’t know Docker?
 Check out What is Docker & Docker Containers, Images, etc?)